+To demonstrate hor different online sen To know I have a report with ease with content and can de not ease with content and can de keep safe. revices safely.
 To demonstrate how to use a few different online services safely.
 To know I have a right to privacy both on and offline.
-To recognise that my wellbeing can be affected by how I use technology.
-To report with ease any concerns with content and contact online and know immediate strategies to keep safe.
-To demonstrate how to use different online technologies safely.
-To demonstrate how to use a few different online services safely.
-To know I have a right to privacy both on and offline.
-I recognise that my wellbeing can be affected by how I use technology.
-To report with ease any concerns with content and contact online and know immediate strategies to keep safe.
-To share digital content using a variety of applications such as: 2Blog, 2Email and Display Boards.
+To know I use I recognise that my wellbeing can be affected by how I use see any concerns contact online To demonstrate how to use a few different and Display Boards.
 To have a good understanding of the online safety rules we learn at school.
-To demonstrate how to use different online technologies safely.
-To demonstrate how to use a few different online services safely.
-To know I have a right to privacy both on and offline.
-To recognise that my wellbeing can be affected by how I use technology.
-To report with ease any concerns with content and contact online and know immediate strategies to keep safe. -- -- -- ---
+To demonstrate how to use different online technologies safely. -- --